Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 middle of the crowd, once they had been pushed out the door by the surging crowd

-(60 seconds), the dark poisonous smoke dropped to chest level within a few seconds
+(60 seconds), the dark poisonous smoke dropped to chest level within 30 seconds

-and fire started coming out most of the doors
+and within 3 minutes fire started coming out most of the doors

 and windows.
 For the remaining crowd, life